Requesting the University's Certificates of Insurance for Third Parties/Vendors

 Requesting a Certificate of Insurance

-All requests for Certificates of Insurance must flow through Risk Management.
+All requests for Certificates of Insurance must flow through Enterprise Risk Management.
 The online certificate request form should be completed for all insurance requests.
 Certificates will only be issued if all required information is provided.
-If a renewal certificate is required by a Certificate Holder, then Risk Management will need to request a new certificate as a renewal may not automatically be sent.
+If a renewal certificate is required by a Certificate Holder, then Enterprise Risk Management will need to request a new certificate as a renewal may not automatically be sent.

-The certificates will be sent directly to the organization or individual requesting the certificate with an electronic copy sent to the DU requestor from Risk Management, unless alternative instructions are provided.
+The certificates will be sent directly to the organization or individual requesting the certificate with an electronic copy sent to the DU requestor from Enterprise Risk Management, unless alternative instructions are provided.

 Requesting Certificates of Insurance from Third Parties/Vendors